This interface provides methods to construct Circulant matrices.

 Output dense rank-2 array.

-This interface overloads the eig
+This interface overloads the eig interface from stdlib_linalg to

 compute the eigenvalues and eigenvectors of a real-valued matrix

-whose type is Circulant
+whose type is Circulant.

 call eig(A, lambda [, left] [, right])